Agentic Physical AI toward a Domain-Specific Foundation Model for Energy Systems: A Case Study on Nuclear Reactor Control: Results

 The 100K model behaves qualitatively differently.
 It achieves 86\% success for small adjustments and 100\% success for both medium and large ranges.
 This is a defining signature of a domain-specific foundation model: the model exhibits consistent, high success across regimes that tax different aspects of control reasoning (fine timing for small shifts, magnitude for medium shifts, and large reactivity insertion for large shifts).
 A model that fails in any regime has learned brittle, regime-specific heuristics.
 A model that succeeds uniformly has internalized the underlying principles of reactor control.
 These results indicate that large-scale data endow the model with a physically structured internal representation, enabling it to generate rod trajectories that satisfy the strict timing, sensitivity, and reactivity insertion constraints of both small-signal and large-signal regimes.
 In other words, the model begins to function as a domain-specific foundation model for control, exhibiting consistent performance across an operationally diverse range of applications.

-\paragraph{Scaling-induced collapse of tail risk.} Tail-risk behavior is critical in safety-critical domains.
+Tail-risk behavior is critical in safety-critical domains.
 Even a small number of large deviations from the target can trigger protective actions or lead to operational instability.
 Figure~\ref{fig:komodo-combined} shows the cumulative distribution function (CDF) of terminal power error (panel a) and the corresponding violin plots of error distributions (panel b).

 Let $E_i$ denote the terminal power error for run $i$.
 The tail-risk metric is commonly quantified by the loss in the upper quantiles.
 Define the $q$-th quantile as:

 For safety-critical systems, we care about the far tail: the 95th and 99th percentiles.
 At the 1K scale, $Q_{95}(E) \approx 40$\%, indicating that 5\% of runs exceed 40\% error.
 At the 100K scale, $Q_{95}(E) \approx 1$\%, representing a 40-fold reduction in tail risk.
 More dramatically, the worst-case error collapses from approximately 50\% at 1K to under 2\% at 100K.